 Put the waffle in the microwave and heat for one minute.
 Then, take it out and check if it still needs to be heated.
 If yes, put it back for 30 seconds and repeat at short intervals until you get the desired result.

-How to Reheat Waffles In The Oven
+Heating Up Leftover Waffles In The Oven

-Of course, the oven is a somewhat slower method of heating the waffles than the previous methods.
+Of course, the toaster oven is a somewhat slower method of heating the waffles than the previous methods.
 However, the significant advantage is that you can heat more waffles at once, as many as you can fit on the baking tray.
 Besides, it is unnecessary to defrost the waffles for the oven if they have been frozen, so it is certainly practical.

 Step 1: Preheat the Oven to 350 °F